deusalexmachina/IBM-Z-zOS-1/zOS-EzNoSLQ/EzNoSQL Documentation.md

 ### Active Secondary Indexes

 Secondary indexes are created inactive by default and only while the database is disconnected.
 The index can then be built and activated by adding the index at any point in time after the creation of the index.
 Note that the time it takes to build an index is relative to the size of the database.
-All active indexes are updated when new documents are inserted, erased, or updated via the primary or any of the other (active) secondary indexes.
+All active indexes are updated when new documents are inserted, deleted, or updated via the primary or any of the other (active) secondary indexes.
 If a secondary index is no longer required, it can be switched to inactive (quiesced) across the sysplex.
 Activating secondary indexes acquire several large (2 GIG) temporary buffers.
 Ensure any memory retrictions allow for the obtaining of the necessary buffers.

 Once a secondary index is switched to inactive, it will no longer be updated and may become down level (out of sync) with the documents in the database.
 While an index is inactive, any requests to access documents via the inactive index will fail.
 Switching the index to inactive will remove the additional overhead of maintaining that index.
 Inactive indexes can be re-activated and rebuilt by re-adding the index.